 (For Medical practitioners only).
-If you are authorized to use injectable local anesthetic you can do so for this particular aesthetic treatment, however, this is not strictly necessary and the use of an effective topical numbing product will be usually sufficient to allow you to carry out this simple aesthetic procedure in complete comfort to the client and ease to yourself.
+If you are authorized to use injectable local anaesthetic you can do so for this particular aesthetic treatment, however, this is not strictly necessary and the use of an effective topical numbing product will be usually sufficient to allow you to carry out this simple aesthetic procedure in complete comfort to the client and ease to yourself.

 For Syringoma removal it is advisable to set our electro fulguration device at a minimum power level for maximum precision of operation.
 If you are an experienced user you can also increase the power level slightly, however, the minimum power level is recommended as Syringoma are rarely thick.